alkorolyov/dcmon/README.md

 run install.sh as root

 ### Server
-* prometheus db and stores data from clients
+* runs prometheus and stores data from clients
 * runs prom-vastai service to get info about your machines from VAST

 https://github.com/alkorolyov/prometheus-vastai